10brazub/MU_Project_Capstone/README.md

 * Users can login/logout
 * User will choose from two different flows, either looking for a service or providing a service
 * Users will have a search feature to look for a service with filters for location, price, etc.
+* Implement Google maps SDK into app to display available service providers with markers
 * Users can see a list of matched service providers
 * Users can review the service provider

+**Optional Nice-to-have Stories**

 * Users can chat with each other to better communicate about the task

-**Optional Nice-to-have Stories**

-* Being able to pay through the app
-* Displaying available service providers in a map with markers

 ### 2. Screen Archetypes